kwebio/kweb-core/docs/src/intro.md

 ## Why another web framework?

-Kweb is designed to make it easy for developers to create modern websites without having to worry about the complexities of communication between the server and the browser.
+Kweb is designed to make it easy for developers to create modern websites without having to worry about the complexities of communication between the server and browser.
 With a unified codebase, you can focus on creating an intuitive and user-friendly interface, rather than spending time on technical details.
 By streamlining the development process, Kweb makes it easier to build and maintain functional and beautiful websites.

 ## How does it work?